 Yes, we grant access following the need-to-know and need-to-use basis.
 We are able to track individual accountability.

 Do you have a password policy?

-Yes, we enforce the use of a 8 character password with lower, uppercase and numbers for both our internal use and customer access to their data.
+Yes, we enforce the use of an 8 character password with lower, uppercase and numbers for both our internal use and customer access to their data.
 We also use 2-step authentication when available for our business systems.
-Our customers can use 2-factor authentication on D4H™ DECISIONS.
+Our customers can use 2-factor authentication where applicable.

 Do you have virus, malware, intrusion, etc. detection software?

-Yes, we keep them up-to-date and review the logs regularly.
+Yes, we keep them up-to-date automatically and review the logs regularly.

 What is your policy to have test and user accounts removed when no longer in use?